Could COVID-19 Impact Male Fertility? MWRI Researcher is Investigating

 As scientists continue to work toward a deeper understanding of COVID-19, an investigator from Magee-Womens Research Institute is focusing on a question that could have a long-term impact on survivors: how does the coronavirus affect male fertility?

 Dr. Miguel Brieño-Enríquez, who specializes in infertility research for both men and women, was inspired to pursue the project after reading a paper that found inflammation in the testes and affliction of sperm-producing cells in men with the SARS virus.
 Reasoning that COVID-19 might produce a similar effect, he decided to investigate.
 During the first days of the pandemic, he started searching for partners around the world to locate testes samples from COVID-19 patients.
 He finally found a group in Oklahoma that agreed to share its samples.
-Now, with the support of a grant from Ferring Pharmaceuticals, he is working to expand this collaboration to other groups in Spain and Germany.
+Eventually, he established similar partnerships in Miami as well as Spain and Brazil.

-The initial observations revealed that the virus is inducing DNA damage and cellular death in different germ cell populations.
-Dr. Brieño-Enríquez and his group are now trying to determine if there is a hosting cell within the testes, which could impact sperm production.
+The initial observations, which were supported by a grant from Ferring Pharmaceuticals, revealed that the virus is inducing DNA damage and cellular death in different germ cell populations.
+Dr. Brieño-Enríquez and his group are now working to expand their research, which to date had been based on cadavers, into men who have survived COVID-19 to determine what the long-term impact to their fertility might be.
+They are seeking funding for the expansion.

-Currently, all published studies are based on samples from cadavers, he notes.
-“In fact, we don’t know what could happen with survivors,” he says, though he notes that some viruses – mumps, for example – are associated with a higher risk of male infertility.
+Other viruses – mumps, for example – are associated with a higher risk of male infertility.

 “In the future we want to analyze if this acute effect will impact the long-term fertility,” says Dr. Brieño-Enríquez.
 “But baby steps: The first thing is to show that something is happening there … this will be the first stone in the foundation.”